 Taxable Income

 If you’re self-employed, your income tax situation is a little more complicated.
-Taxable income for the self-employed takes into account the fact that you haven’t had an employer withholding your income taxes for you.
-Plus, you have to pay Social Security and Medicare taxes yourself, without an employer chipping in and withholding some of your wages to cover the tax bill.
+Taxable income for the self-employed accounts for the fact that you haven’t had an employer withholding income taxes for you.
+You must also pay Social Security and Medicare taxes yourself without an employer chipping in and withholding some of your wages to cover the tax bill.

 Bottom Line